 • Pinch out the growing tips of rhododendron limbs now that flowers are gone.
 You’ll get many more flowers next year.

 • Place a newspaper mulch 10 sheets thick under tomato plants to prevent leaf diseases.
-Cover with pine straw.
+Cover with any organic mulch.

 • Plant corn, squash, beans and peas now that the soil is quite warm.
 Make another planting of corn in two weeks.